chrisfcarroll/ActivateAnything/FixtureBase/README.md

 all your dependencies setup and ready to go.

 Don't spend hours writing code to mock a dozen dependencies, and more hours debugging it.
 Just write your test code, and let FixtureBase create the dependencies for you.

-FixtureBase constructs your UnitUnderTest to test your codebase end-to-end, with external dependencies auto-faked and automatically injected in just the right place; even constructor dependencies that are several layers deep.
+FixtureBase constructs your UnitUnderTest for full end-to-end test of your codebase, with external dependencies auto-faked and automatically injected in just the right place; even constructor dependencies that are several layers deep.

 You just write your tests:
 ```